crazyhg/Disqus_Recent_Comments/readme.txt

 Not currently, but if you'd like to put together a translation for us, please do!
 We'll happily give you credit in the release notes.

-== Screenshots ==

-1. The Settings Page
-2. Adding the widget to a sidebar

 == Changelog ==

 = 1.1.2 =

+* Added spacedmonkey as a contributor
+* Removed the check for the disqus comments system on activation
 * Removed references to CURL and replaced with the built-in wp_get_remote function.
 * Fixed bug where admin panel was not accessible by admin accounts.
 * New filter 'disqus_rcw_recent_comment_format' for changing the html markup of each comment

 = 1.1.1 =